IntersectMBO/cardano-db-sync/doc/schema.md

 | `data_hash` | blob | A hash of the contents of the metadata URL |
 | `url` | varchar | A URL to a JSON payload of metadata |

-### `governance_action`
+### `gov_action_proposal`

-A table for proposed GovernanceAction, aka ProposalProcedure, GovAction or GovProposal.
+A table for proposed GovActionProposal, aka ProposalProcedure, GovAction or GovProposal.
 At most one of the ratified/enacted/dropped/expired epoch field can be non-null, indicating the current state of the proposal.
 This table may be referenced by TreasuryWithdrawal or NewCommittee.
 New in 13.2-Conway.

 * Primary Id: `id`